-A clock laser beam at 698 nm, derived from an external cavity diode laser that is stabilized on an ultra-low expansion cavity (Menlo system), is overlapped with one of the horizontal optical lattice beam using a dichroic mirror [see~\fig{expt}(a)].
-The linewidth of the clock laser system, after frequency stabilization and linewidth narrowing on the cavity, is below 10~Hz.
-The strontium clock transition is doubly forbidden, and in the case of fermionic isotope, it is weakly allowed thanks to state mixing arising from hyperfine interactions~\cite{Boyd2007}.
+A clock laser beam at 698 nm, derived from an external cavity diode laser that is stabilized on an ultra-low expansion cavity (Menlo system), is overlapped with one of the horizontal optical lattice beams using a dichroic mirror [see~\fig{expt}(a)].
+The linewidth of the clock laser beam, after frequency stabilization and linewidth narrowing on the cavity, is below 10~Hz.
+The strontium clock transition is doubly forbidden, and in the case of the fermionic isotope, it is weakly allowed due to state mixing arising from hyperfine interactions~\cite{Boyd2007}.
 As $^{88}$Sr has zero nuclear spin, we applied a static magnetic field of 60~G along the polarization axis of the clock laser to activate the clock transition through a state mixing between the $\ThreePZero$ and $\ThreePOne$ states~\cite{Taichenachev2006}.
 The clock laser beam waist is 360~$\mu$m, making it at least three times larger than the cloud size to minimize inhomogeneous dephasing that might broaden the transition.
-During the clock-transition interogation, we maintain the power of the clock laser at 5~mW, leading to a Rabi frequency of $\sim 25\,$Hz.
-In addition, the clock transition experiences a global (quadratic Zeeman and AC-Stark shifts at 698 nm) frequency shift of $\sim 1\,$kHz, which does not affect the magic wavelength position.
+During the clock-transition interrogation, we maintain the power of the clock laser at 5~mW, leading to a Rabi frequency of about $25\,$Hz.
+In addition, the clock transition experiences a global (quadratic Zeeman and AC-Stark shifts at 698 nm) frequency shift of about $1\,$kHz, giving a negligible shift of the magic wavelength position.